oracle-livelabs/database/heatwave-lakehouse-cdp/load-into-lakehouse/loadlakehouse.md

     ![log table output](./images/log-create-table-output.png "log table output dryrun")

 8. The execution result contains the SQL statements needed to create the table.
-As there was no header in the csv file generated,  Now execute the following **CREATE TABLE** command by replacing your **PAR Value**.
-In following create table we have used the required column name for this lab.
+As there was no header in the csv file generated, now execute the following **CREATE TABLE** command by replacing your **PAR Value**.
+In following create table we have mentioned the required column name for this lab.

  **NOTE: Ensure to Replace you PAR VALUE after copying the following command**